-Gooey, decadent Peanut Butter and Jelly Brownies are loved by kids and adults alike.
-You’ll love the sweet balance of strawberry pie filling with peanut butter and chocolate.
+Gooey, decadent Peanut Butter and Jelly Brownies with a sweet balance of strawberry pie filling, creamy peanut butter, and fudgy chocolate brownies.

-If you love Peanut Butter Brownies, it’s time to try this PB&J version!
+If you love Peanut Butter Brownies, it’s time to try this pb&j version!
+Today’s dessert reminds me of lunchboxes, sandwiches, and that sweet-salty combo!

 Ingredient Notes